Oklahoma

 • Participates in the diagnosis and treatment of the patient.

 SOURCE: OK Statutes, Title 59, Ch.
 11 Sec.
-478.1 as amended by HB 2686 (2023 Session), (Accessed Jul.
-2023).
+478.1, (Accessed Jul.
+2024).

-Unprofessional conduct includes … Prescribing or administering a drug or treatment without sufficient examination and the establishment of a valid physician-patient relationship and not prescribing in a safe, medically accepted manner.
+Unprofessional conduct includes … Prescribing or administering a drug or treatment without sufficient examination and the establishment of a valid physician-patient relationship and not prescribing in a safe, medically accepted manner;

 SOURCE: OK Statute, Title 59, Sec.
 509.(12), (Accessed Jul.
-2023).
+2024).

 A physician/patient relationship is established when a physician agrees by direct or indirect contact with a patient to diagnose or treat any condition, illness or disability presented by a patient to that physician, whether or not such a presenting complaint is considered a disease by the general medical community.
 The physician/patient relationship shall include a medically appropriate, timely-scheduled, face-to-face encounter with the patient, subject to any supervisory responsibilities established elsewhere in these rules except the following providers are not subject to the face-to-face encounter: